Announcing the 2022 recipient:

-The Ann MacLean Award for Outstanding Service by a Woman in Municipal Politics recognizes retired women municipal politicians who have shown exemplary service to their community and constituents and who have mentored, or are mentoring, women elected to municipal office, or women who are interested in running.
+The Ann MacLean Award for Outstanding Service by a Woman/Non-Binary Person in Municipal Politics recognizes retired women or non-binary municipal politicians who have shown exemplary service to their community and constituents and leadership in mentoring other elected women/non-binary people or those who want to run.

-Only women who are no longer holding elected office are considered.
+Only women/non-binary people who are no longer holding elected office are considered.

-Applications should include a biography (up to 500 words) of the nominee as well as up to two letters of support from the nominator and another person who worked with the individual.
+The application form asks for key information about the nominee, as well as for you to upload up to two letters of support from the nominator and another person who worked with the individual.
 Please mention:

-- Name of the nominee, and details of where and how long she served as an elected municipal government official.
+- Name of the nominee, and details of where and how long the nominee served as an elected municipal government official.

 - Brief overview of their community service, regional engagement, or national/international experience while in municipal government.

-- Details of how she has or continues to mentor women elected to or interested in running for municipal office.
+- Details of how they have or continue to mentor women/non-binary people elected to or interested in running for municipal office.

 All nominations will be kept confidential and nomination documents will not be returned.
 The award winner will be recognized during FCM's 2023 Annual Conference in Toronto.